Since You Asked – My breast implants are painful and my surgeon won’t listen. What can I do?

 4. The National Breast Implant Registry

 Finally, Lucy asked about recourse – and she’s not alone in wanting some.
-The National Breast Implant Registry is a quality improvement initiative and safety surveillance registry that collects clinical, procedural, and outcome data from US patients who have received breast implants.
+The National Breast Implant Registry is a quality improvement initiative and safety surveillance registry that collects clinical, procedural, and outcome data from US patients who have received implants.
 Founded in cooperation with the Plastic Surgery Foundation and the FDA, their goal is to make breast implants safer and hold plastic surgeons accountable to the latest, best safety data.
-We highly encourage people who have experienced breast implant complications to share their story with this registry, as every data point helps others avoid similar complications.
+We highly encourage people who have experienced breast implant complications to share their stories with this registry, as every data point helps others avoid similar complications.